-Referring to Montenegro’s NREAP a share of 36 % of energy from renewable sources in gross final energy consumption should be reached in 2020.
-As mentioned in the chapter above there are also other renewable energy sources beside hydropower, e.g. wind energy, solar energy and biomass.
+Referring to Montenegro’s NREAP a voluntary share of 36 % of energy from renewable sources in gross final energy consumption should be reached in 2020.

-The waters of Montenegro are divided into waters of the Adriatic basin and the Black Sea basin.
+The water surface of Montenegro is divided into the Adriatic and the Black Sea basin.
 In addition to the two existing hydropower plants on the river Zeta, HPP Piva and Perucica, there is further potential for the construction of conventional small hydropower plants on the rivers Moraca, Komarnica, Lim, Tara, and Ćehotina.
 Tara River is under natural conservation protection.

 Another renewable energy source in Montenegro is wind energy.
 Several studies were made in order to determine the wind power potential of Montenegro.

 Another big potential referring to renewable energy sources is solar energy in Montenegro.
 The total number of sunshine hours in Montenegro is about 2,000 per year, almost everywhere in the country.
-According to the study by the Österreichische Entwicklungsbank the solar potential of Podgorica, the capital of Montenegro, is approximately 1,600 kWh/m².
+According to the study by the Austrian Development Bank the solar potential of Podgorica, the capital of Montenegro, is approximately 1,600 kWh/m².

-Use of solar energy in Montenegro is mainly for domestic hot water preparation.
-A switch of households form electric boilers to solar energy could take place only with higher electricity prices.
-Also for the tourism sector it turned that the installation of solar systems would increase the energy prices.
+The consumption of solar energy in Montenegro is mainly for domestic hot water preparation.
+A switch of households from electric boilers to solar energy could take place only with higher electricity prices.

 Biomass is a crucial source of energy in Montenegro’s energy supply.
 In 2018, was 22,7% of the total primary energy supply.